Should you cancel your annual SEO budget to mitigate potential cash flow issues?

 Procter & Gamble now owns 23 “billion-dollar brands” and a leader in seven of the 12 categories it competes in globally.
 Its closest competitor leads in just two.

 Competitors lose their momentum.
-Smart leaders take advantage of strategic investments in marketing & advertising.
+Smart leaders take advantage of strategic investments in content marketing & advertising.
 And the rest is history.